2023 Best Value Sociology Schools in Minnesota

 Read full report on Sociology at University of Minnesota - Twin Cities

-College of Saint Benedict landed the #8 spot in the 2023 rankings for the best value sociology programs.
+College of Saint Benedict did quite well in this year’s ranking of the best value schools for sociology students.
+It came in at #8 on the list.
 CSB is a small private not-for-profit school located in the midsize suburb of Saint Joseph.

-The average tuition and fees for an in-state undergraduate at CSB are $50,126 a year.
+In-state tuition fees for undergraduate students at CSB are $50,126 per year.
 Sociology majors at CSB take out an average of $27,000 in student loans while working on their egree.

 In addition to its best value ranking, and one of the reasons why the school is on the list, CSB is ranked #1 for overall quality for sociology in Minnesota.

-Gustavus Adolphus College landed the #9 spot in the 2023 rankings for the best value sociology programs.
+With a ranking of #9, Gustavus Adolphus College did quite well on this year’s best value schools for sociology students.
 Gustavus Adolphus is a small private not-for-profit school located in the fringe town of Saint Peter.

-The average tuition and fees for an in-state undergraduate at Gustavus Adolphus are $50,490 a year.
+In-state tuition fees for undergraduate students at Gustavus Adolphus are $50,490 per year.

-Saint Johns University landed the #10 spot in the 2023 rankings for the best value sociology programs.
+Saint Johns University did quite well in this year’s ranking of the best value schools for sociology students.
+It came in at #10 on the list.
 SJU is a small private not-for-profit school located in the rural area of Collegeville.

 SJU undergraduate students pay an average of $49,842 in in-state tuition and fees each year.